alext-sap/lx-collabo/docs/en/template/00_instructions.md

 Feedback on missing topics, the overall structure of the template, or the general impression of the project can be entered at the top page **About This Guide**.

+Note: In the case of languages with multiple translation suppliers, you may see the comments from the other vendors.
+If you agree/disagree with a previous comment, feel free to say so in your own comment.

 ## Post-Review Communication

 We will reply to the comments you leave on the pages through the **Comments** pane.